 Dr. Greene’s Answer:

-My community of San Mateo, California has enjoyed the privilege of having a crusty, lovable, brilliant pediatric cardiologist who taught physicians and parents alike about children’s hearts and the sounds they make.
+The community of San Mateo, California, where I sent the early years of my practice, enjoyed the privilege of having a crusty, lovable, brilliant pediatric cardiologist who taught physicians and parents alike about children’s hearts and the sounds they make.
 We have been fortunate, since the very words “heart murmur” conjure up in parents’ minds elusive fears and concerns.